 - Facebook Platform Policies

-We hope you have found this article useful and that it has helped you understand why it’s important to have a legally compliant website.
-Use the information above to quickly and easily add all necessary legal pages to your WordPress site using simple legal resources and WordPress plugins.
+We hope you have found this article useful and that it has helped you understand the importance of having a legally compliant website.
+Use the information provided above to quickly add legal pages to your website.